Create a personal ID code

 Only code you need to remember

 There is more.
 As long as you use the keyless feature, you will never even see a key.
-There are no keys, and the authentication codes you can quickly forget.
+There are no keys, and the confidant codes you can quickly forget.
 So there is only the one code that has to remain in your memory, your personal ID.
 That simplifies life a bit.